ZhuoyuanJiang/diffSynth-studio-notes/Training_Plan_S2V_4view_Rationale.md

 ### What If Users Want Different Output Resolution?

 **The correct approach**:
-1. ✅ Inference at training resolution (560×1040)
+1. ✅ Inference at your training resolution (e.g., 448×832 for Phase 1)
 2. ✅ Post-process: Upscale or downscale the output video
 3. ❌ Do NOT change inference resolution directly

 **Example workflow**:
 ```
 User wants 1080p output
-→ Infer at 560×1040 (training resolution)
+→ Infer at 448×832 (training resolution for Phase 1)
 → Upscale output video to 1920×1080 using video upscaler
 → Deliver 1080p result
 ```

-### Our Plan:
+### Our Plan (Phase 1):

-**We will train and infer at IDENTICAL resolution: 560×1040**
+**We will train and infer at IDENTICAL resolution: 448×832** (original S2V resolution)
-- Training data: 560×1040 grid videos
+- Training data: 448×832 grid videos (224×416 per camera)
-- Inference input: 560×1040 grid images
+- Inference input: 448×832 grid images
-- Inference output: 560×1040 grid videos
+- Inference output: 448×832 grid videos
 - ✅ Perfect match throughout!
+- **Phase 2 (optional)**: Raise to 560×1040 after 448×832 approach is validated

 If we later want to support different output resolutions, we'll use post-processing upscaling (e.g., ESRGAN, Real-ESRGAN) rather than changing inference resolution.